Protohedgehog/open-research-glossary/glossary.md

 ---
 title: "Open Research Glossary"
 author: "Jon Tennant and Ross Mounce"
-date: "2020"
+date: 'January 2020'
-output: html_document
+output:
+  word_document: default
+  pdf_document: default
+  html_document: default
 ---

-This resource based on the original created by [Jon Tennant](https://twitter.com/Protohedgehog/) and [Ross Mounce](https://twitter.com/rmounce).
+This resource is based on the original created by [Jon Tennant](https://twitter.com/Protohedgehog/) and [Ross Mounce](https://twitter.com/rmounce).

 This glossary is designed to be a resource to inform people about the culture of "open research".
 It was written by the community, for the community, and depends on the community to stay current.
 To update this resource please make any changes [here](https://github.com/Protohedgehog/open-research-glossary).